CoverRight’s Mission and Editorial Guidelines.

 The Kaiser Family Foundation estimates that the national average enrollment-weighted monthly PDP premium for 2024 will be $48.

-If you enrolled in an MA-PD plan, Part D coverage is bundled into your monthly Medicare Advantage premium cost (if applicable) and you will not need to purchase a separate Part D plan.
+If you are enrolled in an MA-PD plan, Part D coverage is bundled into your monthly Medicare Advantage premium cost (if applicable), and you will not need to purchase a separate Part D plan.

 Part D 2024 Premium Adjustment

-Similar to Medicare Part B, if you are a high-income earner (based on your income from 2 years ago), your Medicare part D drug coverage cost on 2022, will be higher.
+Similar to Medicare Part B, if you are a high-income earner (based on your income from 2 years ago), your Medicare Part D drug coverage cost in 2022 will be higher.

-This called the Part D Income Related Monthly Adjustment Amount (sometimes known as Part D-IRMAA).
+This is called the Part D Income Related Monthly Adjustment Amount (sometimes known as Part D-IRMAA).

-Social Security will contact you if you have to pay the Part D IRMAA.
+Social Security will contact you if you must pay the Part D IRMAA.

-If you have to pay for the IRMAA, this amount is paid directly to Social Security (rather than your plan provider).
+If you must pay for the IRMAA, this amount is paid directly to Social Security (rather than your plan provider).

 In 2024, the IRMAA adjustments are as follows: